 About the Narrators

 Leeman Kessler is a Nigerian-born American actor who, since 2010, has been performing as HP Lovecraft on stage, film, and in his popular web-series advice show, Ask Lovecraft.
-He can be heard regularly on his horror podcast Miskatonic Musings.
+In between being a dad and village mayor, he can be heard regularly on his pop culture podcast Geekually Yoked and on his scifi drama Moonbase Theta Out.
 To find out more, go to www.leemankessler.com

 Hailing from the rainy North West of England, Phil Lunt has dabbled in many an arcane vocation during his lifetime.
 From attempted rock-star to conveyor-belt scraper at a bread factory, Easter Egg Wrangler to World’s Worst Waiter.
 Actor, designer and very infrequent writer, he now works full-time as a Casting Booker but likes to read stories to you whenever he gets a chance.
 Having an entry on Wookiepedia is one of his greatest achievements but for his sins he supports Bolton Wanderers.
 You could always check him out on Twitter to see what shenanigans he’s currently involved with.
 Phil served as Chair of the British Fantasy Society for four years.